 Types of Access Control

-It’s easy to see how many corporations, organizations, and people use access control every day.
+It’s easy to see how many corporations, organizations, and people use to access to control every day.
 Corporate buildings house sensitive information that requires protection.
 Many businesses also need to track who is accessing what and when.
 Some common types of door access control include:

 Standalone access control

 This system type offers specific access information to smaller premises and organizations.
 Standalone means that it controls the system solely from the door-to-door hardware.
-Employees or users gain access by using a numeric code or PIN on a keypad, or presenting the required access control card or FOB.
+Employees or users gain access by using a numeric code or PIN on a keypad or presenting the required access control card or FOB.

-Depending on the type of reader you want, you can pick and choose which system to install, and thus path of access.
+Depending on the type of reader you want, you can pick and choose which system to install, and thus the path of access.
 Standalone systems work well for smaller sites with a limited number of users.
 This allows simple token management and distribution.
 You can also expand a standalone system if necessary.
 Keep in mind that technicians must visit each door to make any type of change.

 Accessing a location via fingerprint or eye scan might seem futuristic, but technology is in use today.
 Biometric access control systems represent some of the latest technology in the field.

 As technology advances, businesses may choose to invest in a system with more advanced security.
 No matter what system type you choose, you’ll add security, flexibility, and organization to your business.
 But, it’s important to decide on the right system for you, your building, and your employees.

 You may be wondering how door access control provides more convenience than your ring of keys.
 Countless situations present an opportunity for lessened security and keys are easy to duplicate.
 Much like other forms of keyless entry, access cards and fobs are difficult to replicate and provide a much higher security standard.